2DGD-F0TH/2DGD_F0TH/chapters/013_Algorithms.md

 #### The A* Algorithm

+The A* Algorithm joins the "path-cost" idea with the heuristic to have a more efficient path-finding algorithm.

 \placeholder

 <!-- TODO: Variation of Dijkstra that uses heuristics for faster processing, does the best globally but doesn't support more than one goal -->

+##### Dijkstra Algorithm as a special case of the A* Algorithm

+The Dijkstra Algorithm can be implemented with the same code as the A* Algorithm, just by keeping the heuristic cost $h(x) = 0$.

+The absence of the heuristics (which depends on the goal node) leads the Dijkstra Algorithm to visit more nodes, but it can be useful in case there are many valid goal nodes and we don't know which one is the closest.

 World Generation
 ----------------